8thlight/boucher/README.md

     cd ..
     git clone git@github.com:<github account name>/<your infratructure project name>.git infrastructure

-10. Customize to your liking.
+11. Customize to your liking.

   * install your preferred vim dot files
   * etc...

 ## Usage

-...
+Run rake to see the list of tasks provided.

+    rake -T

 ## License